The Little Community Theater That Could

 For the next twenty-seven years MTG, under the helm of president Dollie Nunn, would continue to serve Vallejo with high-quality performing arts entertainment.
 Receiving many regional theatrical awards, the Guild was a crown jewel of Vallejo.
 In the 1980’s, MIRA dropped its Mare Island acronym and was renamed Mira Theatre Guild, this time for the major star in the constellation Cetus.
 It is interesting to note that in the Latin vernacular, “mira” means “wonderful”: Dollie and the Board chose well.

-Although the Mira Theatre Guild and the Bay Terrace Theater are still a few years away from becoming a completed community arts center, it also has a rich history of over sixty years of community involvement.
+Although the Mira Theatre Guild is still a few years away from completing restoration, repairs and renovations of the Bay Terrace Theater there is a rich history of over sixty years of community involvement.
 The Guild, its supporters, and its donors will continue to provide a venue to share the creativity and artistic energy of the citizens of Vallejo for many years to come.